katsurokai/NSWI130-ENROLL/README.md

 # NSWI130-ENROLL

+## (10/21/2024)

+> I have edited the diagram to all:
+> - lvl1 add admin stake holder
+> - lvl2 restructure the diagram and leave out some space for class material and course establishment
+> - lvl3 enrollment: add Betse unrollment and history to the diagram

+> Edit [workspaceC4.dsl ](./C4/workspaceC4.dsl) for all the diagram changes

 ## Meeting Minute

 > As we have discuess, we would use the dsl file to make our diagram like in the lecture video.